 Cupping is another option for our patients suffering from muscle tension and spasms, limited range of motion of the neck, back, and extremities, and chronic knots and trigger points.
 By releasing tight and overworked muscles, it can improve athletic performance and reduce pain.
 Cupping can also be used as part of your acupuncture treatment for certain conditions and symptoms.

 Due to the long history of acupuncture and the rich medical theory of Traditional Chinese Medicine, acupuncture can treat everything from pain conditions, internal symptoms, and even sleep, digestive, and mood symptoms.
+Dr. Ding specializes in gastrointestinal, pelvic floor conditions, incontinence, sleeping disorders, and fatigue, along with generalized pain conditions.
 Dr. Danielle specializes in treating musculoskeletal symptoms, conditions, and injuries with acupuncture and cupping, along with a variety of acute, chronic, and pain conditions.
 For more information on whether acupuncture is the right choice for your health concerns, contact us today!

 Western clinical science and research is just beginning to explain how and why acupuncture works.
 The areas best researched are chronic pain, low back pain, neck pain, headache, and arthritis.* * Research also supports the use of acupuncture for acute injuries and pain.
 In a recent study, acupuncture was found to speed healing and reduce symptoms common to concussions.* The increasing support of acupuncture has led many medical doctors to use it as an alternative treatment option to narcotic medications.*